 Wise to the Web: Using the Internet for Party Planning

 I spent the better part of 1987 and 1988 planning my wedding.
 My fiancé and I had chosen the church in which he grew up for the ceremony, but neither one of us lived in that town.
 My job and his grad school took us to different cities, and we were 200 miles apart.
 To say that it was difficult planning a wedding in a town where neither of us lived is putting it mildly.
 My parents didn’t live there either, so I spent many weekends traveling back and forth.
-I visited venues for the reception, making appointments over the phone with managers and caterers.
+I visited Banquet Venues for the reception, making appointments over the phone with managers and caterers.
 I met my mother at each place, and more often than not, we would realize the moment we viewed the banquet halls that most places did not fit my vision.
 Some were too small, others too vast.
 Some didn’t have a dance floor.
 Others didn’t have ample parking, or didn’t have capacity for our guest list.
-After weeks of appointments and disappointments, I did find a place that I liked and we booked it right away, settling on an open November date even though we wanted to get married in October!
+After weeks of appointments and disappointments, I did find a place that I liked and we booked it right away thanks to the wedding venue in Chania, settling on an open November date even though we wanted to get married in October!

 I laugh when I think of that year, now.
 It was ridiculous and exhausting!
 In this day of instant information, it’s hard to imagine going through that again.
 There is so much knowledge right at our fingertips that makes planning parties and other gatherings so easy.
 Here are some resources on the Internet that will get your party started!